Creating a FlatRedBall Project

 2. Once your project opens, click the **Start** button in Visual Studio

-Your project will compile and run, displaying an empty (black) screen.
+Your project should compile and run, displaying an empty (black) screen.

 1. Open a command window (like Windows PowerShell)